 If travel is still constrained, consider donating some points to generate activity.
 A donation of just 2,500 points will support people and communities affected by COVID-19 and other crises around the world.
 For a full list of donation options, visit Marriott's donation page.

-Or, if you would rather generate activity by earning points, check out which credit cards earn Marriott Bonvoy points.
+Or, if you would rather generate activity by earning points, check out credit cards that earn Marriott Bonvoy points.

 - Earn 3 Marriott Bonvoy® points for every $1 on the first $6,000 spent in combined purchases each year on gas stations, grocery stores, and dining